ronakupadhyaya/Horizons-week-07/day3/hohoho.md

 [`MapView`](https://facebook.github.io/react-native/docs/mapview.html) (this is
 another React Native builtin, just make sure you import/require it first).
 Pass in the location data, and the name of the message sender, as props when you display it.
-You can set the location of the map, drop a pin to represent the sender's location, _and_ show the _current user's_ location with a blue dot like
-this:
+You'll want to use the `showsUserLocation` prop to show the _current user's_ location as a blue dot, the `region` prop to pass in the area where the map should be centered, and the `annotations` prop to drop a pin to show the _sender's_ location.
+Here's a partial example:

 ```javascript
 <MapView